tchajed/iris-simp-lang/README.md

 [![](tutorial/slides/simp_lang.019.png)](https://youtu.be/HndwyM04KEU)

-(If you'd prefer a static version there's one at [tutorial/][tutorial/] which has text and slide images.)
+(If you'd prefer there's also a [static version](tutorial/) using text and images.)
 This overview might be useful before diving into this code, which works out all the details and goes a step byond by also doing some program verification in our new language.

 The recommended reading order for this tutorial is the following: